BYU shoots down Virginia Tech 90-77 at Maui Invitational

+LAHAINA, Hawaii (AP) — Brigham Young cut side to side, whipped the ball around the perimeter, created one open shot after another.

+The Cougars knocked most of those, turning the Maui Invitational third-place game into a rout.

-LAHAINA, Hawaii (AP) — TJ Haws scored 13 of his 20 points during a key second-half run and Brigham Young made 17 3-pointers to beat Virginia Tech 90-77 Maui Invitational third-place game Wednesday night.
+TJ Haws scored 13 of his 20 points during a key second-half run and BYU made 17 3-pointers to beat Virginia Tech 90-77 on Wednesday night.

+“It really came together for us in the second half, we moved the ball really well,” Haws said.
+“We trust in each other, we trust in our game plan, what coach is telling us.
+We’re just finding the open shots and guys stepped up.”

 The Cougars (5-3) turned a tight game into a rout with an array of 3-pointers, making 8 of 14 in the second half.
 Haws went 4 for 7 behind the arc and BYU shot 54% to leave Maui with two big victories.